lbragstad/locust-scripts/README.md

 This repository is intended as a dumping ground for Locust test plans.
-Each test plan subdirectory should contain a ```README.md``` explaining the test plan and how it work.
+Each test plan subdirectory should contain a ```README.md``` explaining the test plan and how it works.

 ### Setup